jdrumgoole/pymongoshell/README.md

 Output will continue to be sent to the `output_file` until the output_file is assigned `None` or the empty string ("").

+## Options

+You can set the following options on the `mproxy` or `Proxy` class objects.

+`proxy.line_numbers` : Bool.
+True to display line numbers in output, False to remove them.

+`proxy.pretty_print` : Bool.
+True to use `pprint.pprint` to output documents.
+False to write them out as the database returned them.

+`proxy.paginate` : Bool.
+True to paginate output based on screen height.
+False to just send all output directly to console.

+`proxy.output_file` : Str.
+Define a file to write results to.
+All output is appended to the file.
+Each line is flushed so content is not lost.
+Set `output_file` ton `None` or the emtpy string ("") to stop output going to a file.